 This step is only required the first time the Platform is built, or if the Platform properties have changed (i.e, name, version).
-When the same Platform is built again, right-click on the Platform project and select Refresh to get the new content.
+When the same Platform is built again, the Platform project should be automatically refreshed after few seconds.
+In case of any doubt, right-click on the Platform project and select Refresh to get the new content.

-4.5.5 Platform Groups / Modules Selection
+4.5.5 Platform Module Configuration